atomisthq/docs/docs/developer/glossary.md

  (or "Atomist projects directory") this is a directory on your computer where local-mode SDMs will look for projects to work on.
 It defaults to $HOME/atomist/projects [more info](local.md#directory-structure)

 #### Atomist service
- the part of the Atomist platform that is operated by Atomist the company the event hub, GraphQL endpoint, and dashboard.
-Check [architecture]() page for more information.
+ the part of the Atomist platform that is operated by Atomist the company: the event hub, GraphQL endpoint, and dashboard. [more info][architecture]

 #### command line utility (CLI)
  (or "atomist command line") a program that you install on your computer in order to run an SDM.
 It also does various other atomist-related things, especially in local mode. [more info](cli.md)